-PingOne Authorize controls what end users can see and do inside of applications and APIs.
+PingOne Authorize is a cloud-based authorization service that controls what end users can see and do inside of applications and APIs.

 Modern customer experiences demand sophisticated authorization controls balanced with continuous security, consistently applied across an exploding number of applications.
 PingOne Authorize allows organizations to centrally configure authorization requirements, ranging from simple rules to real-time, fine-grained policies.
 Rather than scatter control among IT infrastructure and application code, centralized authorization enables Identity and Access Management (IAM) teams and stakeholders to collaborate and quickly adapt to new requirements, use cases, and regulations.